enhuiz/lip2wav-dataset/README.md

 This step automatically download the given speaker and split (i.e. train/val/test).
 If not specified, all speakers/splits will be downloaded.

-### 2. Split raw videos into intervals
+### 2. Cut raw videos into intervals

 ```
 lip2wav-dataset cut
 ```

-This will the videos into intervals.
+This cuts the videos into intervals.

 ### 3. Detect faces (optional)